Andy Ibáñez Player Props: Tigers vs. Twins

 Andy Ibáñez At The Plate

-- Ibanez is batting .233 with nine doubles, a triple, four home runs and six walks.
+- Ibanez is hitting .244 with 10 doubles, a triple, four home runs and six walks.

-- Ibanez is batting .333 during his last outings and is on a four-game hitting streak.
+- Ibanez will look to extend his five-game hitting streak.
+He's batting .471 in his last outings.

-- Ibanez has picked up a hit in 48.8% of his 43 games this year, with multiple hits in 14.0% of those games.
+- Ibanez has reached base via a hit in 22 games this year (of 44 played), and had multiple hits in seven of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.